18F/join.tts.gsa.gov/pages/positions/strategist.md

 **Promotion Potential:**
 GS-15

-**Salary Range:** Base salary GS-15 - $103,672 to $134,776<br>
+**Salary Range:** Base salary GS-15 - $134,789 to $164,200. <br>

-_For specific details on locality pay, please visit [https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/).
-If you are a new federal employee, your starting salary will likely be set at the Step 1 of the grade you applied to._
+_If you are a new federal employee, your starting salary will likely be set at the Step 1 of the grade you applied to._

 **Location:**
- Washington, DC; San Francisco, CA; Chicago, IL; New York, NY
+ Washington, DC

 **Number of vacancies:**
-3 (Additional vacancies may be filled from announcement as needed)
+1 (Additional vacancies may be filled from announcement as needed)

 **Supervisory status:**
-_No_
+No

 **Travel requirement:**
 Occasional travel may be required up to 10-20% per year

 **Who May Apply:**
-All United States citizens and nationals (residents of American Samoa and Swains Islands) and applicants must not be GSA employees or contractors
+All United States citizens and nationals (residents of American Samoa and Swains Islands) and non-GSA employees/contractors are eligible to apply.

 **Security clearance:**
 Public trust.
 Background investigation required.